The Vicar of Bray (song): High Church

-The division of the English church into "high" and "low" was extremely significant at the time of the Restoration.
+The division of the English church into "high" and "low" was significant at the time of the Restoration.
 The High Church resisted the Calvinistic levelling of church hierarchy that had been seen in the Commonwealth.
-The High Church party supported the divine right of kings, episcopal church government, and establishment of the Church of England by the civil government.
+The High Church party supported the divine right of kings, episcopal church government and establishment of the Church of England by the civil government.
 It was primarily Tory, and was more hierarchical than either the "low" (more Puritan/Presbyterian) or "broad" (latitudinarian or tolerant) churches.
-High Church in the late 17th century should not be confused with the liturgical changes sought by the Anglo-Catholic/Oxford Movement in the 19th century.
+High Church in the late 17th century should not be confused with the liturgical changes sought by the Anglo-Catholic–Oxford Movement in the 19th century.
 Puritans, Presbyterians and Baptists favoured plainer, less sacramental, more scriptural liturgy in every era.
-However restoration of the Catholic style liturgy (often called 'High Church') in the Church of England is primarily a 19th-century phenomenon.
-In the 17th century, the High Church was devoted to the King's church: meaning that the King of England was not only the head of the church, but that the church's very holiness was imbued into the King's person.
-Therefore, the King of England was not, in some sense, an ordinary mortal.
+Restoration of the Catholic style liturgy (often called 'High Church') in the Church of England is primarily a 19th-century phenomenon.
+In the 17th century, the High Church was devoted to the King's church, meaning that the King of England was not only the head of the church but that the church's holiness was imbued into the King's person.
+The King of England was not, in some sense, an ordinary mortal.
 The Vicar of Bray comically adapts his political and ecclesiastical beliefs to fit the successively ascendant government and church parties of his day.

 Preferment

 Appointment to an ecclesiastical office, or the position itself; in this case the benefice of Bray.
-A candidate for an ecclesiastical position was "preferred" over others for it by those with the right of appointment: these could be church superiors, or often nobles or institutions such as Oxbridge colleges (through their right to present a new incumbent to a benefice).
+A candidate for an ecclesiastical position was "preferred" over other applicants by those with the right of appointment, these could be church superiors or often nobles or institutions such as Oxbridge colleges (through their right to present a new incumbent to a benefice).